Veterinary Science Internship

 Veterinary Internship: Start Dates & Arrival

-Our programs to volunteer in South Africa start on the 1st and 3rd Mondays of each month.
+The veterinary volunteer program in South Africa starts on the 1st and 3rd Mondays of each month.
 Therefore, you should plan to arrive before 4:15pm.
 If you can’t make it, we suggest you fly in a day early.
 We can arrange airport pickup and extra night of accommodation.

 Project duration: 2 weeks

 Airport to fly into: Port Elizabeth (PLZ)